Part III

 Every act of integration you commit to is a contribution to culture.

-Every shift in perception is a pulse in the collective field.
+Every shift in perception is a pulse in the wider field.

 This is how myth becomes medicine—not through memorization, but through participation.